 You’ll then review and draft as part of Lecture 1 a Contracts and UCC-2 MEE, and, after completing the lecture, you’ll submit a Contracts and UCC-2 essay for personalized substantive and organizational feedback.
 You’ll also learn tips on how to approach and conquer Contracts and UCC-2 MBE questions (so that, e.g., you’ll be more likely to pick the correct answer once you’ve narrowed your choices to two) and you’ll complete additional Contracts and UCC-2 MBE questions for homework.

 Next stop is week two, where you again will work independently as described above in preparation for Lecture 2 (Constitution Law and Decedents’ Estates).
 You’ll progress like this through the seven weeks of lectures, each week touching base one-one with Troy who will monitor your progress and keep you on target.
 Following this course of study, you’ll study and thoroughly review the entire UBE in 7 weeks, leaving you ample time in the final weeks leading up to the UBE to run through the material again, practice, and work on your timing.

-In sum, the Pieper Concentrated Weekends will help you avoid the pitfalls of studying by yourself and help you make the most efficient use of your limited study time so you can best position yourself to pass the exam.
+In sum, the Pieper Concentrated Review will help you avoid the pitfalls of studying by yourself and help you make the most efficient use of your limited study time so you can best position yourself to pass the exam.